nicholasshirley/gem-auth-test/README.md

 ### note on getting started
 Once you `bundle install` you will still need to `rails db:create` so PG can create a new DB.

+To start the API and React server run `rake start`

 ## Setting up the first user
 1. Start the Rails server with `rails s`